jax-ml/jax/jax/experimental/README.md

 ### Neural-net building with Stax

+#### 👉 **Note**: This mini-library is meant to be an _inspiration_, but not a prescription.

+To serve that purpose, it is best to keep their code samples minimal; so we generally *will not merge PRs* adding new features.
+Instead, please send your lovely pull requests and design ideas to more fully-featured libraries like [Haiku](https://github.com/deepmind/dm-haiku), [Flax](https://github.com/google/flax), or [Trax](https://github.com/google/trax).

 **Stax** is a functional neural network building library.
 The basic idea is that a single layer or an entire network can be modeled as an `(init_fun, apply_fun)` pair.
 The `init_fun` is used to initialize network parameters and the